 Lucciole (Italian) — Lucioles (French) — Cuques de llum (Catalan — my mother tongue)

-In 2010, as soon as I arrived in the small Italian commune of San Romano, I built my studio and the art centre Rad’Art.
+“[…] as soon as I arrived in the small Italian commune of San Romano, I built my studio and the art centre Rad’Art.
 I took great care of the land next to the building.
-Over time, the fireflies started to return.
+With time, the fireflies started to return.
 Every spring for the last five years, erratic lights glimmer in constellations over the surrounding hills.
-The space becomes a theatre of the fragile and ghostly dance of fireflies...”
+Lucciole echoes the collective imagination and celebrates the survival, albeit precarious, of the insect.”

 Anton Roca has created a framework of videos of the dance of the fireflies in San Romano and thus pay tribute to nature’s ability to regenerate.
 He has produced an archive of millions of luminous flickers.
 He will then bring these moving images to Avatar, in Quebec City, where he will give a performance on a MIDIfied grand piano on May 6.
 The luminous impulses will be converted into sound impulses, like chrysalises hatching in planetary space.
 This firefly concert played on Avatar’s Disklavier will be broadcast live simultaneously in Cesena (Italy), the place where the artist lives, in Quebec City (Canada), the city where he developed the project and part of his art career, and lastly, to close the circle, in Alcover (Catalonia), the place symbolizing the fireflies of his childhood.